ansible/ansible-ai-connect-service/README.md

 version of Python between developers' machines, we do not recommend running the pip-compile commands directly.

+### Use of `pyproject.toml`

+`pyproject.toml` contains the dependencies used by downstream builds.
+Changes to any of the top level dependencies in `requirements.in` must there also be reflected in `pyproject.toml` too.
+See [PEP-518](https://peps.python.org/pep-0518/) for details.

 # Using the VS Code extension